-The geography cone (Conus geographus) is a large species of cone snail, reaching up to 120mm long, is thought to be responsible for the death of a young man at Hayman Island on the Great Barrier Reef in 1935.
+The geography cone (Conus geographus) is a large species of cone snail, reaching up to 120mm long, is thought to be responsible for the death of a young man at Hayman Island on the Great Barrier Reef in 1935 in the Whitsundays.
 This is the only death that has been recorded from a cone snail in Australia.
 And while they are lethal, the cone snail is not aggressive to humans, with stings usually occurring when divers handle them in deep reef waters.

 Where do they live?